Book your Tree & Hedge Work to Avoid Bird Nesting Season

 There are a number of websites where you can find out further information on nesting birds - both the laws that protect them and also how to encourage and provide safe spaces for them to nest in your own garden.

 The RSPB has a great FAQs page on Breeding Birds, Nests, Eggs and Songs and the BBC’s Springwatch site is a brilliant resource for clips, information and tips.
-A great date for your diary is the RSPB’s Big Garden Birdwatch which this year is taking place 27th to 29th January and allows you to log the number of species you’ve seen in your garden and submit the results online.
+A great date for your diary is the RSPB’s Big Garden Birdwatch which is an annual count of garden/wild birds and usually takes place at the end of January and allows you to log the number of species you’ve seen in your garden and submit the results online.